liamks/language-classifier/README.md

 Alternatively, you could use them to label comments in simple categories like "good" or "bad".

+Once you've come up with categories, categorize each of the 50 comments into a single category (Watson supports multiple, but to keep things imple only choose one per comment).

 ### Split your comments

-Now you'll split the downloaded comments into 2 files: training data and test data.
+Now you'll split the classified comments into 2 files: training data and test data.
 Training data will be used for creating the classifier, while the test data will be used for testing how well your classifier performs.

 Rename your `comments.json` file to `comments-train.json` and create a second file called `comments-test.json`.
 Take 10 comments and remove them from `comments-train.json` and put them into `comments-test.json`.
 Make sure that `comments-test.json` has the same JSON format: